charlesbaynham/icl_experiments/readme.rst

 #.
 Enable Nix flakes: paste "experimental-features = nix-command flakes" into
    `~/.config/nix/nix.conf`.

-#. *(optional but recommended)* Install and configure cachix to benefit from
+#. *(optional but strongly recommended)* Install and configure cachix to benefit
-   pre-built binaries.
+   from pre-built binaries.
 Run `nix profile install nixpkgs#cachix` then `cachix use aion-physics`.
+This allows your ARTIQ setup to pull pre-built environments from our GitLab CI pipelines, saving you ~2 hours for the first run after an update.

 #.
 Done!
 Your environment is now totally defined by the flake: move on to
    :ref:`Launching ARTIQ`, or run `nix develop -c artiq_master --version` to